rayhanuddin2019/php-modules/README.md

 # php-modules

 A PHP module system proposal and prototype.
+Do **NOT** use this in production!

 [Read the why, what and how here][docs].